 Visitors are urged to arrive and park before the roads close at 9 a.m.
 The parade, which typically features 75-100 units, usually lasts about an hour.

 The parade route is Chesapeake Avenue to Chesapeake Drive; Chesapeake Drive to Orville Ave.; Orville Avenue to Bainbridge Boulevard; Bainbridge Boulevard to Holly; and Holly to the entrance of Lakeside Park.

 As a special treat, watch for some Super Heros in the group.
-We hope Oscar Smith High School Marching Band will make another rare summer appearance in the 2019 parade.
+We are always hopeful that the Oscar Smith High School Marching Band will make another rare summer appearance in the 2020 parade.

 PICNIC IN THE PARK

 After the parade (about 11 a.m.), there will be a short opening ceremony in the park.
 The national anthem will be sung and then attendees will be led in the Pledge of Allegiance.
 Dignitaries will be recognized, scholarships will be awarded and home decorating contest winners will be announced.

 When all the formalities are complete, the entertainment will take the stage for a few sets of rock-n-roll, honky-tonk, country and top 40 songs.